Klatskin Tumors: Symptoms and Treatment

 What Are Klatskin Tumors?

-Klatskin tumours are a subset of cholangiocarcinoma, specifically affecting the bile ducts.
-These malignancies are notorious for their insidious onset and challenging diagnosis, often leading to a delayed treatment.
-The complexity of the biliary anatomy and the subtlety of early symptoms contribute to the difficulty in early detection.
+Klatskin tumours are a subset of cholangiocarcinoma that specifically affects the bile ducts.
+These malignancies are notorious for their insidious onset and challenging diagnosis, which often leads to delayed treatment.
+The complexity of the biliary anatomy and the subtlety of early symptoms contribute to the difficulty of early detection.

 Early Symptoms

-Early symptoms of Klatskin tumours are often vague and can easily be mistaken for other less serious conditions.
+Klatskin tumours symptoms are often vague and can easily be mistaken for other less serious conditions.
 Patients may initially experience:

 - Jaundice: A yellowing of the skin and eyes, resulting from the obstruction of bile flow.